 Patients should be aware that, like motor vehicle insurance, depending on their level of insurance cover that they may have an excess and/or shortfall to pay.
 This should be checked with the insurance company prior to the procedure.
 If there is a shortfall anticipated after this discussion that concerns you please discuss without delay with Mr Rossiter pre-operatively.
 Mr Rossiter will discuss shortfalls with you at the time of surgical planning (i.e. pre-operatively) - this is rarely an issue.

 Patients should also be aware that the contract to treat is with the patient, not their insurance company or employer.
 Should their insurance company and/or their empoyer fail to settle an invoice then it is the patient who is liable for all agreed invoices / fees / amounts.
+If insured usually Mr Rossiter will invoice the insurance company directly.
+Occasionally the patient will be invoiced and be required to pay Mr Rossiter directly and then attempt to reclaim from their insurance company if insured.

 Mr Rossiter usually works with Consultant Anesthetists provided by The Hampshire Anaesthetic Partnership, often Dr Richard Partridge.